architect-examples/arc-workshop/src/shared/md/03-intro-to-ddb/00-database-design.md

 JSF Architect creates two tables for every table defined in the `.arc` file.
 One for `staging` and one for `production`.

-In DynamoDB the tables would follow the naming convention: `appname-production-tablename` so for the exmaple above we will see the tables created:
+In DynamoDB the tables would follow the naming convention: `appname-production-tablename` so for the example above we will see the tables created:

 - `arc-workshop-production-posts`
 - `arc-workshop-staging-posts`